bpatidar/bpatidar.github.io/_posts/2021-4-10-DataStandardizer.md

+# Data Standardizer in Master Data Management Solution
+This paper desribes our approach to address data quality problems for our product IBM Product Master.
+I woudln't say that this approach solves all the data quality problems, works all the time and would work for all too.
+Just that this approach is taking us ahead and we are continuing to improve the features.

+This article was presented **@GHCI2021** and also won the white paper challenge **@IntuitWiTech**.

 ## Introduction

 Data quality is utmost important in Master Data Management (MDM) solutions.
 The Import/export features bring data in bulk.
 This data contains many inconsistencies.
 Data inconsistencies could be typos, colloquial acronyms, non-standardized variants etc. MDM Customers are from varied domains such as retail, telecom, pharmaceuticals, manufacturing.
 Each customer has specific data naming conventions.
 Suppliers/third-party vendors do not adhere to such conventions.
 They import products with inconsistent naming patterns, including typos in the data fields.
 A team of merchandizers, supplier managers, product managers and catalog editors spend multiple cycles curating the data before it gets on-boarded on catalogs.\